JuroOravec/crawlee-one/README.md

   //
   // You don't need to override this in most of the cases.
   //
-  // By default, the data is saved and kept locally in `./storage` directory.
+  // By default, Apify saves the data locally in `./storage` directory, for
+  // as long as the crawler is not running from within the Apify's platform.
-  // And if the cralwer runs in Apify's platform then it uses
+  // And if the crawler runs in Apify's platform then it uses
   // Apify's cloud storage.
   //
   // See the docs for `CrawleeOneIO`.